[LUM#12] A Giant Leap for Prosthetics

 Each electrode has 16 contact points with the nerve, thereby activating different sets of axons to transmit a whole range of sensations to the brain.
 The intensity with which the axons are stimulated then determines the intensity of the sensation felt.

-The problem is that the relationship between axons and sensations varies from person to person, so the stimulator must be configured by mapping each patient’s responses after implantation.
-“For a given point, the patient must describe not only what they feel but also the threshold at which they begin to feel it, and the maximum threshold at which they experience pain… “In the early trials, it took a whole day to explore the full range of possibilities,” explains David Guiraud, a researcher atthe French National Institute for Research in Computer Science and Automation (INRIA) and project lead for this initiative within the Camin team.
+The problem is that the correspondence between axons and sensations varies from one individual to another, so it is necessary to configure the stimulator by mapping each patient after implantation.
+“For a given point, the patient must describe not only what they feel but also the threshold at which they begin to feel it, and the maximum threshold at which they feel pain… “In the early trials, it took a whole day to explore the full range of possibilities,” explains David Guiraud, a researcher atthe French National Institute for Research in Computer Science and Automation (INRIA) and the project lead for this initiative within the Camin team.

 While these initial human trials conducted in Serbia were a success, carrying them out required a great deal of commitment not only from the patients, of course, but also from the researchers.
-“We were present at all the surgeries to test the electrodes and ensure they hadn’t been damaged by the surgeon during implantation,” recalls David Guiraud.
-We then monitored the electrodes remotely to adjust the stimulation.”
+“We were present during all the surgeries to test the electrodes and ensure that they hadn’t been damaged by the surgeon during implantation,” recalls David Guiraud.“ We then monitored the electrodes’ performance remotely to adjust the stimulation.”

-The two researchers have now left the Camin team to launch their own spin-off company called Neurinnov.
-And after working on sensory feedback for amputated limbs, the scientists have decided to focus on grasping to help quadriplegic patients regain control of their hands.
-“It’s the same thing but in reverse: we’re no longer trying to create sensory feedback from a prosthesis, but to restore motor function to a real hand,” explains David Andreu.
-A new challenge that the two scientists should tackle… with flying colors!
+The two researchers have now left the Camin team to launch their own spin-off, called Neurinnov.
+And after working on restoring sensory feedback to amputated limbs, the scientists have decided to focus on grasping to help quadriplegic patients regain control of their hands.
+“It’s the same thing but in reverse: we’re no longer trying to create sensory feedback from a prosthesis, but rather to restore motor function to a real hand,” explains David Andreu.
+A new challenge that the two scientists are sure to tackle… with flying colors!